powsybl/powsybl.github.io/pages/documentation/developer/tutorials/balance_computation.md

     return context;
 }
 ```
+Now, if you run the code and check the output directory, you should get the logs of your merge and the SV.

 ## Summary
-In this tutorial, you have learned how to import multiple CGMES IGMs and then run a loadflow on them.
+In this tutorial, you have learned how to import multiple CIM-CGMES IGMs and then run a loadflow on them.
 Your IGMs were then merged and a loadflow on the whole CGM was computed.
-Then you ran a balance adjustment and exported the SV result file.
+Then you ran a balance adjustment based on market data and exported the SV result file.

 ## Going further
-The following links can be also useful:
+The following link can be also useful:
 - [Run a power flow with OpenLoadFlow](./loadflow.md): Learn about how to compute a power flow on an IGM